Jesus Loves You, But He Doesn’t Trust You

 Then, if you really want to get honest, you may also ask, How many “disappointment” lists am I on?
 Who wanted something from me that I didn’t give them—or didn’t want something that I gave them?

 During Jesus’ lifetime, many people let him down.
-And as a result, Jesus had just such a list.
-There were people he didn’t — and wouldn’t — trust.
-Including people who identified as his followers.
+As a result, Jesus had just such a list.
+There were people he didn’t — and wouldn’t — trust, including people who identified as his followers.

 Let me quote from the gospel of John, the last few verses of chapter 2: “Now while [Jesus] was in Jerusalem at the Passover Festival, many people saw the signs he was performing and believed in his name.
 But Jesus would not entrust himself to them, for he knew all people.
 He did not need any testimony about mankind, for he knew what was in each person.”